 The dynamics of touch-responsive gene expression in cereals.

-Darwish E, Ghosh R, Bentzer J, Renhuldt NT, Proux-Wera E, Kamal N, Spannagl M, Hause B, Sirijovski N, Van Aken O
+Darwish E, Ghosh R, Bentzer J, Tsardakas Renhuldt N, Proux-Wera E, Kamal N, Spannagl M, Hause B, Sirijovski N, Van Aken O

 Wind, rain, herbivores, obstacles, neighbouring plants, etc. provide important mechanical cues to steer plant growth and survival.
 Mechanostimulation to stimulate yield and stress resistance of crops is of significant research interest, yet a molecular understanding of transcriptional responses to touch is largely absent in cereals.
-To address this, we performed whole-genome transcriptomics following mechano-stimulation of wheat, barley and the recently genome-sequenced oat.
-The largest transcriptome changes occurred ±25 min after touching, with the majority of genes being upregulated.
-While most genes returned to basal expression level by 1-2h in oat, many genes retained high expression even 4 h post-treatment in barley and wheat.
-Functional categories like transcription factors, kinases, phytohormones and Ca2+ -regulation were affected.
-Also cell wall-related genes involved in (hemi)cellulose, lignin, suberin and callose biosynthesis were touch-responsive, providing molecular insight into mechanically-induced changes in cell wall composition.
+To address this, we performed whole-genome transcriptomics following mechanostimulation of wheat, barley, and the recent genome-sequenced oat.
+The largest transcriptome changes occurred ±25 min after touching, with most of the genes being upregulated.
+While most genes returned to basal expression level by 1-2 h in oat, many genes retained high expression even 4 h post-treatment in barley and wheat.
+Functional categories such as transcription factors, kinases, phytohormones, and Ca2+ regulation were affected.
+In addition, cell wall-related genes involved in (hemi)cellulose, lignin, suberin, and callose biosynthesis were touch-responsive, providing molecular insight into mechanically induced changes in cell wall composition.
 Furthermore, several cereal-specific transcriptomic footprints were identified that were not observed in Arabidopsis.
 In oat and barley, we found evidence for systemic spreading of touch-induced signalling.
-Finally, we provide evidence that both jasmonic acid (JA)-dependent and JA-independent pathways underlie touch-signalling in cereals, providing a detailed framework and marker genes for further study of (a)biotic stress responses in cereals.
+Finally, we provide evidence that both the jasmonic acid-dependent and the jasmonic acid-independent pathways underlie touch-signalling in cereals, providing a detailed framework and marker genes for further study of (a)biotic stress responses in cereals.

 Bioinformatics Long-term Support WABI [Collaborative]